 isn't enough because there are several stages to their life cycle.

-Your priority will now be to kill fleas living in your home.
+Once you've treated your Cocker Spaniel, your priority will be to kill fleas living in your home.

 "Fleas in the house can be a nightmare,